Radio Advertising Costs: A Simple Guide to Ad Spend

 Radio Commercial Production Costs

-In addition to what you’ll pay for air time is the cost of radio ad production.
-This can be minimal for those able to produce high-quality radio commercials in-house.
-On the other hand, it can cost from a few hundred to thousands for those who need to leave ad production in the hands of outside experts.
-If you’re not sure which one to use, opt for professional services to ensure high-quality ads engineered to produce the results you want.
+When determining your budget for radio ads, you’ll also need to factor in the cost of your ad’s production.
+This can be very slim if you’re able to produce a commercial in-house.
+Conversely, it can cost a few hundred or thousand dollars if you need to outsource from experts.
+If you’re unsure which option to go with, opt for professional services to ensure high-quality ads engineered to produce the results you want.

-Unless you have in-house production capabilities, there are two main avenues for producing radio commercials to build brand presence:
+Unless you have in-house production capabilities, there are two main avenues for producing radio commercials:

 - Outsource ad production to a professional agency: This is the more expensive option, and outsourcing to an agency may cost anywhere from $350 to over $3,500.
 However, it could provide you with a higher-performing and higher-quality advertisement.

-- Hire a freelance voice actor or script writer: You can script ads in-house and then hire professional voice talent to record your ad for you.
-This is a low-cost way of producing a radio ad and involves an investment of as little as $5 by using Fiverr.
+- Hire a freelance voice actor or script writer: You can write your own ad script and then hire professional voice talent to record your ad for you.
+This is a low-cost way of producing a radio ad and involves an investment of as little as $5 through Fiverr.
 Likewise, if you need help writing a script, experienced Fiverr professionals can help.

 Radio Advertising Cost Proposal Terminology

 When it comes time to purchase a radio ad spot, your local radio station (or internet streaming service) will generate a cost proposal, often called a media buying proposal.
-The proposal will likely include an advertising rate chart showing specific costs as well as terms specific to radio commercials, which can make the proposal difficult to understand.
+The proposal will likely include an advertising rate chart showing how much a radio ad costs for each time slot, along with other important metrics you’ll need to consider.

-Because there are many words and terms that are unique to radio advertising, you want to understand them before agreeing to a price.
+Because there are many terms that are unique to radio advertising, you’ll want to understand them before agreeing to a price.
 To help, here’s a quick glossary for terms common in media buying proposals:

 - Len: Length in seconds, or how long the radio ad is once produced (e.g., 60-second spot, 30-second ad, 15-second commercial, and so on)